-A residential, commercial, industrial, or mixed-use project may obtain additional floor area as permitted by the Bonus FAR for the on-site provision of a Government Facility, which is a facility operated by a government agency for public purposes, subject to the following standards:
+A residential, commercial, industrial, or mixed-use project may obtain additional floor area as permitted by the bonus FAR for the on-site provision of a public facility, which is a facility operated by a government agency for public purposes, subject to the following standards:

 - a.
 Eligible facilities include: cultural centers, museums, police stations, fire stations, or other emergency response facilities deemed appropriate by the Director of Planning. - b.
-Floor area utilized for a Public Facility shall be used for such purpose for a minimum of 10 years after the Certificate of Occupancy is issued. - c.
-The floor area devoted to a Public Facility shall be located on-site. - d.
-No Certificate of Occupancy for a project which is obtaining additional floor area as permitted by the Bonus FAR for the provision of a Public Facility shall be issued prior to the issuance of the Certificate(s) of Occupancy for the Public Facility required pursuant to this Subdivision. - e.
-The project site must be within a Public Facility Incentive Area pursuant to the applicable CPIO or specific plan.
+Floor area used for a public facility shall be used for such purpose for a minimum of 10 years after the Certificate of Occupancy is issued. - c.
+The floor area devoted to a public facility shall be located on-site. - d.
+No Certificate of Occupancy for a project which is obtaining additional floor area as permitted by the bonus FAR for the provision of a public facility shall be issued prior to the issuance of the Certificate of Occupancy for the public facility required pursuant to this Section. - e.
+The project site must be within a public facility incentive area pursuant to the applicable CPIO or Specific Plan.

-A project may additional floor area as permitted by the Bonus FAR.
-The amount of floor area awarded shall be in accordance to the lot's applicable CPIO or specific plan.
+A project may be allowed as much additional floor area as permitted by the bonus FAR.
+The amount of floor area awarded shall be in accordance to the lot's applicable CPIO or Specific Plan.